 In this blog we’re going to discuss:

-Understanding how these touchpoints work together to drive users down the funnel is key to learning how well your marketing is working to drive new customers.
+Understanding how touchpoints work together to guide customers down the sales funnel is essential to evaluating the effectiveness of your marketing efforts in attracting new customers.

 Let’s break it down with an example.
 You set up a PPC advertising campaign.